Sam LaPorta: 2023 season

 In the Lions' Week 15 win over the Denver Broncos, LaPorta became the first rookie tight end since Jeremy Shockey in 2002 to record 70 receptions in a season while also becoming the first rookie tight end since Joseph Fauria in 2013 to record three receiving touchdowns in a single game.
 He was recognized again as the Pepsi NFL Rookie of the Week for the second time in three weeks.
 In Week 18 against the Minnesota Vikings, LaPorta broke the single-season rookie tight end record for receptions with 82.
 It also came on his 10th touchdown of the season.
 LaPorta also left the game early after hyperextending his knee.
 After finishing the season with 86 receptions, 889 yards, and a tight end leading 10 touchdowns, LaPorta was named to the 2024 Pro Bowl Games.
 He was also selected as a Second-team All-Pro by the Associated Press.
 LaPorta was also named a finalist for the Pepsi Zero Sugar NFL Rookie of the Year Award.

 LaPorta set many Lions records during his rookie season.
 He set new records for receptions, receiving yards, and receiving touchdowns by a tight end overall.
 All of which were also the Lions' rookie tight end records.
 His 10 receiving touchdowns were also the record for Lions rookies overall.
 He was an Offensive Rookie of the Year finalist.
 He was named to the PFWA All-Rookie Team.

 In his first postseason game, LaPorta scored a receiving touchdown in the Wild Card Round win over the Rams.
 He was ranked 80th by his fellow players on the NFL Top 100 Players of 2024.

 2024 season

 In the 2024 season, LaPorta finished with 60 receptions for 726 yards and seven touchdowns.
 He scored a receiving touchdown in the Lions' Divisional Round loss to the Washington Commanders.
 While his production dropped from his first season, LaPorta nonetheless joined Mike Ditka, Rob Gronkowski, and Jimmy Graham as only the fourth tight end in NFL history to log 1,500 receiving yards and 15 receiving touchdowns in his first two seasons.
 He was ranked 94th by his fellow players on the NFL Top 100 Players of 2025.

 2025 season

 LaPorta began the 2025 season as Detroit's starting tight end, and recorded 489 yards and three touchdowns over the team's first nine games.
 After suffering a back injury in Week 10 against the Washington Commanders, LaPorta was placed on injured reserve on November 15, 2025.
+On November 21, it was announced that LaPorta was unlikely to return during the season after undergoing back surgery.
+He finished 40 receptions for 489 yards and three touchdowns.